hmsc-r/HMSC/README.md

 For covariate dependent species associations:

 *Tikhonov, G., Abrego, N., Dunson, D. and Ovaskainen, O. 2017.
 Using joint species distribution models for evaluating how species-to-species associations depend on the environmental context.
 Methods in Ecology and Evolution 8, 443-452. [https://doi.org/10.1111/2041-210X.12723](https://doi.org/10.1111/2041-210X.12723)*

-To get started with the package, we recommend to start with following the vignettes and reading the help pages for the `Hmsc`, `HmscRandomLevel` and `sampleMcmc` function.